This counter started on Dec. 22, 2020

 Our adults have definitely been socialized with other dogs - dachshunds, that is, and the big guard dogs

-After you pay for and before you take your retiring girl or boy home, we will take him or her to our vet to be "fixed" and have any necessary dental work done, which will cost you the price listed for each one, which is about a quarter to a half of their value if you could have bought them as puppies.
-So, you get a micro-chipped purebred Flickennel dachshund plus spay/neuter, plus dental and pedicure, plus any needed vaccines, for a greatly-reduced price - a deal you won't find anywhere else, and sometimes MUCH less than a shelter or rescue would charge - and we don't subject you to a background check, either.
+After you pay for and before you take your retiring girl or boy home, we will take him or her to our vet to be "fixed" and have any necessary dental work done, which will cost you the re-homing fee listed for each one, which is about a quarter to a half of their value if you could have bought them as puppies.
+So, you get a micro-chipped purebred Flickennel dachshund plus spay/neuter, plus dental and pedicure, plus any needed vaccines, for a greatly-reduced price - a deal you won't find anywhere else, and sometimes MUCH less than a shelter or rescue would charge - and we don't subject you to a background check, either, as some of them do.

 After the vet visit, boys can go straight home, but we bring the girls back to the kennel for one full week to make sure they get all of their antibiotics and are well on the road to recuperation from the surgery.
 It goes a lot better with them if they are still in their familiar home, instead of regaining consciousness in pain, on the way to a strange place with people they don't know.
 We also keep them on bed-rest, carefully crated so they can't run and jump until they're healed sufficiently, and keep an eye on the incision to make sure it doesn't get infected.
 We do our best to only send home healthy dogs, which our customers have always appreciated.